slubold/Networks-Reading-Group/README.md

-# Networks-Reading-Group
+# Networks Reading Group
-Welcome to the networks reading group.
+Welcome to the networks reading group in the UW statistics department!

 # Potential Papers